Qinti/nazca/README.md

 };
 ```
-As you can see in an example above, we override the `decorate()` function of the child class.
-It uses parent's function,
+As you can see in the example above, we override the `decorate()` function of the child class.
+It uses the parent's
-adding some decoration to it.
-Because `HelloWorld` is the child, the constructor of the parent is called first.
-The
+function, adding some decoration to it.
+Because `HelloWorld` is the child, the constructor of the parent is called
-`element` of the class `Div` is added a a child of an object with the text "Hello Doggy".
-The child class also adds
+first.
+The `element` of the class `Div` is added as a child of an object with the text "Hello Doggy".
+The child class
-another `Div` to the page with the text "... and the whole world".
-Old `decorate()` just added underline for it, while
+also adds another `Div` to the page with the text "... and the whole world".
+Old `decorate()` just added underline for
-the new one uses the functionality of the old one and adds a new functionality - it makes both objects of the chocolate
+it, while the new one uses the functionality of the old one and adds a new functionality - it makes both objects of the
-color.
+chocolate color.

 #### Data from the server
 When you are developing the web application you need a way to communicate between your server and a user's browser.
-You can do it with AJAX, but sometime you need a simple way to generate a static content on the page.
+You can do it with AJAX, but sometimes you need a simple way to generate static content on the page.
 Before nazca
-for this purpose you could use a template engine to render server data into the page.
-It could be Jade (Pug), Mustache
+for this purpose, you could use a template engine to render server data into the page.
+It could be Jade (Pug), Mustache,
 or some other engine you get used to.
 Nazca creates the static client-side code and it has no templating abilities.
-However you may need to pass the data from the server to the page initially.
-To do this, a special directive used.
+However, you may need to pass the data from the server to the page initially.
+To do this, a special directive is used.
 You should use `*json <name> = <path>;`.
 It will load the json from the `path` url into the global variable named
 `name`.
-The global object has `ready()` function that accept a callback.
-Every callback will be called, when the json
+The global object has `ready()` function that accepts a callback.
+Every callback will be called when the json
 is loaded.
 Let's see an example.
 Create a simple json file available under `www/data.json`:
  ```json